 - Ear and toenail infections

 Treatments For Hypothyroidism In Dogs

-Your veterinarian may wish to take preventative measures if thyroid hormone levels are low to stop the onset of full-blown hypothyroidism.
-They may prescribe thyroid glandulars and the cofactors–tyrosine and iodine–to try and bring thyroid hormone production back to normal.
-They will strictly monitor your dog’s blood for signs of progress.
-You may wish to consult a homeopathic veterinarian to discuss these options further.
+Your veterinarian may also wish to take preventative measures if thyroid hormone levels are low to stop the onset of full-blown hypothyroidism.
+For example, they may prescribe thyroid glandulars and the cofactors — tyrosine and iodine — to try and bring thyroid hormone production back to normal.

-Do you have a dog that suffers from hypothyroidism?
+Do you have a dog who suffers from hypothyroidism?
 How do you treat it?
 Let us know in the comments below!